(Nålbinding, Naalbinding, Nalebinding, Needlebinding)

 |Minimum no. of craftspeople required||50-100|

 The earliest example of nalbinding is from Israel and dates to 6,000 BC.
-It has many names: needle-binding, net-less knotting, naalbinding etc. Nalbinding is the Scandinavian term for the craft.
+This craft has many names: needle-binding, net-less knotting, naalbinding etc. Nålbinding is the Scandinavian term for the craft.
+In 2018, this term was Anglised to ‘Nalbinding’, to aid in the teaching and explanation of the craft to an English speaking audience by Nidavellnir.

 It has been suggested that this sock ‘came in’ to the city of Jorvik on the foot of Scandinavian trader; however it was found in a settlement context, and it is known that within Anglian culture ‘single needle knitting’ also most likely took place as there again surviving examples in Germany.
-To what extent this craft survived after the Norman Conquest is difficult to say; however we know that the two-needle knitting started to be practiced in Holland during the mid 13th century and the historical foundation of ‘looped knitting’ comes from nalbinding as a foundation.
-17th century tatting could also be another evolution out of nalbinding.
-As mentioned previously due to the lack of archaeological material it is very difficult to establish a good chronological timeline for this craft.
+To what extent this craft survived after the Norman Conquest is difficult to say.
+Despite common misconceptions, there is no evolutionary relationship between knitting and nalbinding, although Tarim/Coptic stitch does have some superficial similarities that have previously caused confusion in early museum identification.

 Using long lengths of yarn and a single needle, to repeat a continuous stitch and method, to create a set form, such as a hat, socks or mittens.
 Single Danish stitch is the earliest stitch form and there are over 200 different documented stitches from different archaeological contexts around the world, throughout different cultures.

-The difference with nalbinding and knitting or crochet is that nalbinding does not fall apart when cut; it is a solid piece of textile.
+The difference with nalbinding, unlike with knitting or crochet, the nalbinding created does not fall apart when cut; it is a solid piece of textile.
+This technique forms a flexible yet solid textile, formed of interlocking-loops.

-Stitch style and variation are dependant on region or individual crafter, e.g. Icelandic Arnheiðarstaðir Mittens (also 10th century), were made from worsted type yarn, whereas the Coppergate Sock was made from fine two-ply yarn.
-Wool and yarn variation is dependant on breeds of sheep available.
+Stitch style and variation are dependant on region or individual crafter, e.g. Icelandic Arnheiðarstaðir Mittens (also 10th century), were made from worsted type yarn, whereas the Coppergate Sock (10th century) was made from fine two-ply yarn.
+Wool and yarn variation is dependant on breeds of sheep available , and the individuals crafting style and social context.

 Issues affecting the viability of the craft

-- A business is likely to be supported by work as an archaeologist/heritage professional financially, as there is not enough funding or support to easily make it a stand-alone business, though after six years building Nidavellnir, there is now the possibility of this becoming Emma Boast’s main income.
+- A business is likely to be supported by work as an archaeologist/heritage professional financially, as there is not enough funding or support to easily make it a stand-alone business.
+T

 - It’s seen as an obscure craft to learn which has put many people off trying it.

 Nidavellnir is at the forefront of nalbinding in the UK at present in terms of creating and teaching on the craft.
-It has been in business for six years, and is only now at the stage to be able to open up nalbinding to a more national and international audience.
+Nidavellnir has been in business for seven years, and is only now at the stage to be able to open up nalbinding to a more national and international audience.
 In 2018 Nidavellnir engaged 200 individuals in actively learning nalbinding by supplying them with the ‘Nalbinding for Beginners’ starter kit.
+Now in 2020, Nidavellnir has introduce nalbinding to over 500+ people worldwide, through the Nalbinding for Beginners Starter Kit.
+As well as attending heritage and craft fairs, Nidavellnir develops digital and physical resources, as well as conducting archaeology research and writing articles and journal publications on the Heritage Craft of Nalbinding.

 Craftspeople currently known